bena-tshishiku/bena-tshishiku.github.io/_pages/about.md

   - /about.html
 ---

 I'm an assistant professor at Brown University working in geometry and topology.
-I received my PhD in 2015 from UChicago, advised by Benson Farb.
+I received my PhD in 2015 at UChicago, advised by Benson Farb.